Renault Megane E-Tech vs Skoda Kodiaq

 The Renault Megane E-Tech features a 9-inch touchscreen paired with a 12.3-inch digital dash, while the Skoda Kodiaq gets a 13-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Renault Megane E-Tech stands out with head-up display, wireless charging and ambient lighting that you will not find on the Skoda Kodiaq.
+The Renault Megane E-Tech stands out with head-up display, wireless charging, BOSE audio and ambient lighting that you will not find on the Skoda Kodiaq.
 The Skoda Kodiaq counters with heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Renault Megane E-Tech runs a pure electric powertrain producing 160kW and 300Nm of torque, sent through a automatic to a FWD layout.
+The Renault Megane E-Tech uses a Electric producing 160kW and 300Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.4 seconds.

-The Skoda Kodiaq lines up making 110kW and 250Nm, paired to a automatic driving the front wheels.
+The Skoda Kodiaq responds with a Petrol making 110kW and 250Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 9.1 seconds.

 The Renault Megane E-Tech has the clear power advantage at 160kW vs 110kW.
 In the real-world sprint, the Renault Megane E-Tech is 1.7s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.